First, a SPOILER WARNING: we’re going to talk about all the big twists and developments in The Good Place seasons one and two. Strap in.

 In the final part of thee season finale, Eleanor survived her accident and – with the help of a nudge from Michael – became a more moral person, even coming across Chidi’s online philosophy lecture and flying to Australia to meet him.

-Did Tahani and Jason also become better people when they were sent back to Earth?
+Do Chidi and Tahani and Jason also become better people back on Earth?
 Will Eleanor’s improvement actually count, given that Michael had to intervene?
 Have they done enough to end up in the actual Good Place?
 And – will they all die again?

 One thing’s for sure: this wasn’t just a simulation.